-We are committed to protecting your personal data and privacy and to complying with all the requirements of the General Data Protection Regulation (GDPR) and other privacy laws.
+We are committed to protecting your personal data and privacy and to complying with all the requirements of the General Data Protection Regulation (GDPR), the Data Protection Act 2018 and other privacy laws.

 Personal data is any information that can identify a living individual, so it could be your name, address, bank account details, or even your IP address.
 There are also ‘special categories’ of personal data, otherwise known as ‘sensitive personal data.’
 These include; racial or ethnic origin, political opinions, religious or philosophical beliefs, trade union membership, genetic, biometric and health data, sex life or sexual orientation.